aws-samples/aws-nitro-enclaves-workshop/workshop/content/my-first-enclave/troubleshooting/_index.en.md

 {{% /notice %}}
 #### Nitro Enclaves CLI error codes

-The Nitro Enclaves CLI includes the `explain` subcommand which displays detailed information.
+The Nitro Enclaves CLI includes the `explain` subcommand, which displays detailed information.
 You can use this to print information locally about the error.
 For example:

 ```sh
 $ nitro-cli explain --error-code E26